 About Transport for Tomorrow

-Laing O’Rourke has partnered with KBR and Transport for NSW to deliver the More Trains, More Services Stage 2 South Works Package.
-The partnership, known as Transport for Tomorrow, will upgrade the T4 Eastern Suburbs and Illawarra Line and the South Coast Line.
+Laing O’Rourke has partnered with KBR and Transport for NSW to deliver the More Trains, More Services (MTMS) Stage 2 South works package and Sydney Metro enabling works packages.
+The partnership, known as Transport for Tomorrow, will upgrade the T4 Eastern Suburbs and Illawarra Line and the South Coast Line for the MTMS2 South, with additional key Sydney Metro enabling works being completed at St Marys, North Strathfield and Westmead.

-The $250 million South Works Package is expected to provide a number of jobs in areas along the South Coast.
-This is hoped to give people an opportunity to work close to home.
+The $300+ million MTMS South works package is expected to provide significant employment opportunities in areas along the South Coast.
+This is intended to provide an opportunity for community members to work close to home.
 Transport for Tomorrow has also committed to an Infrastructure Skills Legacy Program to provide local workers and suppliers with the opportunity to gain experience on large projects.

 Transport for Tomorrow Sustainability PolicyDownload